 While all these tips and tricks can certainly extend the life of your mattress, no mattress will last forever.
 Eventually, you’ll need to replace your mattress.
 How often you should replace your mattress comes down to the kind of mattress you have.

-If any of the following apply to your bed, it might be time to go mattress shopping.
+If any of the following apply to you and your bed, it might be time to go mattress shopping.

 Poor Sleep Quality

-If your sleep quality begins to deteriorate, it could be a sign that your mattress needs replacing, even if it is not showing any noticeable signs of sagging.
-If you are not getting a good night’s sleep, your bedding is not serving its intended function, and you should look into alternatives.
+If your sleep quality begins to deteriorate, it could be a sign that your mattress needs replacing, even if it’s not showing any noticeable signs of sagging.
+In this case, you should look into alternatives.

 Sagging or aging mattresses could lead to neck and back pain.
 The reason for this is that when you do not receive proper support while you sleep, you put stress on your spine for hours each night.
 Over time, this stress can cause discomfort and pain.